profsmith89/ctps/_sources/chap06.md

 ```

+## Converting between number systems

-**Converting between number systems.** You should take the time to completely understand how to convert back and forth between base-10 and base-16 representations.
+You should take the time to completely understand how to convert back and forth between base-10 and base-16 representations.
 If you have any questions at this point, there are many resources online that can help.
 But once you understand how to do this work, you can use the Python interpreter to do the grunt work of converting numbers between different bases!
 Remember that computers are built to do numerical work.

 To convert a number in another base, like 16, to decimal, we simply need to evaluate `int('11e', base=16)`, where `'11e'` is replaced by the number you want converted.
 Notice that the hexadecimal number is specified as a string.